umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Outputting-the-Document-Type-Properties.md

 #Outputting the Document Type Properties

-What youíll notice though is that our content we added to the homepage isnít being output.
+What you‚Äôll notice though is that our content we added to the homepage isn‚Äôt being output.
 We need to wire up the data type properties (the data fields we've created in Umbraco that the editors can edit) to the template.
-Letís look at our template and identify where the data properties we created before should go.
+Let‚Äôs look at our template and identify where the data properties we created before should go.

 ![Where our Data Properties Content Should be Output](images/figure-17-where-our-data-fields-go.png?raw=true)